thesephist/zerotocode/content/milestones/introduction-to-html.md

 ### CSS, the Style Sheet

 CSS is a different type of code (you may say a different language) that's embedded inside our HTML pages to modify how our HTML pages look.
-There's a few different ways to embed CSS code into our HTML pages, but we're going to start with the simples way, which is to put our CSS inside a `<style>...</style>` tag.
+There's a few different ways to embed CSS code into our HTML pages, but we're going to start with the simplest way, which is to put our CSS inside a `<style>...</style>` tag.

 Let's say we have this HTML...

 {{<highlight html>}}
 <h1>Hello there!</h1>
 <p>Welcome to CSS</p>
+<p>Let's get colorful.</p>
 {{</highlight>}}

 ... and we'd like to change some things about how the heading (`<h1>`) looks.
 Specifically, we want to make it bright red, and we want to make it larger.
 We can do this with some CSS.
 Let's try...